raghuramrangaraju/Discussions/README.md

-# Discussions or Verify Alt facts
+# Discussions or Verification of Alternative facts
 As the name suggests, It proposes a framework that leverages the power of crowds to help verify alternative facts and thus helps counter the dissemination of fake news.
 The prototype helps us to validate proposed alternative facts.